Neighborhoods of Milwaukee: "The East Side"

 The East Side is a broad area that refers to anywhere east of the Milwaukee River, north of downtown, and south of the suburb of Shorewood.
 This area includes Brady Street, the University of Wisconsin–Milwaukee campus, the lakefront, and the marina.
 The streets and buildings in this neighborhood range from towering, expensive high rises and condominiums along the lake to brownstones and walkups a few blocks inland to more affordable duplexes near the river.
 An economically diverse group of people live in this neighborhood.
 Brady Street (from Prospect to Holton) and North Avenue (from Prospect to the Milwaukee River) both feature popular, pedestrian-friendly commercial strips of nightlife, restaurants, and shops intermingled with residences.
 Brady Street is also known for its popular pet parade which runs every first Saturday in October.
 Downer Avenue (from Bradford to Park) is a similar commercial strip but with fewer bars.
 Milwaukee County Transit System's bus routes 30/30X and Green Line Express are the major north–south transit arteries for the neighborhood.

 The east side is also home to renowned parks.
 Frederick Law Olmsted – famed designer of New York's Central Park – designed both Lake Park and Riverside Park (originally "River Park"), with Newberry Boulevard being the deliberate connector between the two.
-Lake Park is part of Milwaukee's Grand Necklace of Parks and is known for lawn bowling; a French restaurant, the Lake Park Bistro; and the North Point lighthouse.
+Lake Park is part of Milwaukee's Grand Necklace of Parks and is known for lawn bowling and the North Point lighthouse.